 Beginning with the undergraduate experience, you'll find stimulating course work, clinical observation, and a variety of hands-on laboratory projects.
 To practice as a speech-language pathologist, you will need to earn a master’s degree.
 Plan to pursue doctoral studies if you want to practice audiology or do research in speech, language, and hearing processes and disorders.

-Qualified KU undergraduates may earn both a B.A. in Speech-Language-Hearing: Sciences and Disorders and M.A. in Speech-Languaqge Pathology in 5 years through the Accelerated M.A. program.
+Qualified KU undergraduates may earn both a B.A. in Speech-Language-Hearing: Sciences and Disorders and M.A. in Speech-Language Pathology in approximately 5 years through the Accelerated M.A. program.

 KU offers graduate programs in audiology and speech-language pathology through its Intercampus Program in Communicative Disorders.
 This relationship between the Lawrence and KU Medical Center campuses provides opportunities for extensive clinical and research experience, along with access to top-level faculty in these fields.